 A radical cystectomy removes the bladder plus other nearby organs — lymph nodes, the urethra, and some of the reproductive organs, such as the prostate in men and the uterus, ovaries, fallopian tubes and part of the vagina in women.
 Bladder cancer often spreads to these nearby organs but remains too small to see.
 Removing these organs helps prevent your cancer from returning.

 Because you no longer have a bladder, your surgeon creates an alternate place for your body to store urine, a procedure called a urinary diversion.
 Replacing your bladder may be accomplished by one of two main approaches:

-- Inside Your Body.
-Your surgeon creates a replacement bladder (called a neobladder) from a portion of you small intestine called the ileum.
+- Inside your body.
+Your surgeon creates a replacement bladder (called a neobladder) from a portion of your small intestine called the ileum.
 Your urine collects in this neobladder, which may be connected to your urethra or another opening leading to the outside of your body, called an ileal conduit.
 In both of these, you will need to use a catheter to reach the neobladder and empty it of urine.

 Why Roswell Park?

 Our bladder cancer team developed and pioneered the robot-assisted technique for W-shaped neobladder, a urinary diversion procedure that allows patients to live a near-normal life after radical cystectomy.

 Roswell Park provides counseling services for all our patients as well as a support group specifically for patients with bladder cancer and a group for patients who have an ostomy.